MasoniteFramework/docs/official-packages/masonite-notifications.md

 ## Defining Notifiables entities

-Models can be defined as `Notifiable` to allow notifications to be sent to them.
-The most common use case would be to set `User` model as `Notifiable`.
+ORM Models can be defined as `Notifiable` to allow notifications to be sent to them.
+The most common use case is to set `User` model as `Notifiable` as we often send notifications to user.

 ### Set Model as Notifiable